 By Johnny Bivera

 It has taken me a few days to get to this point of sharing the story of the best dog ever.
 It really hit home yesterday morning when I realized the spot below my feet on the bed was empty, and no one was looking back at me to see if I had stirred to warrant letting me know that it was time for breakfast.
-If I was sneaky enough to pass a peak, I would fall back asleep until he had enough of waiting.
+If I was sneaky enough to pass a peak, I would fall back to slumber until he had enough of waiting.
 But on that morning the air was quiet and empty, and I stared at the spot feeling an entity that used to be.

 I refer to my best friend as a 911 dog.
 He brought great comfort to my wife and I during difficult times.
 When I received a Navy promotion, Kirsten said I could have a dog as a gift.
 We went to beagle rescue and took home this cute little puppy nearly three years old.
 This being my first real dog to be responsible for, I had bought all these pee pads from the pet store and had them spread in key locations all over the house.
 But after a little while from his initial arrival I found him hanging by the door as if to say, “Hey man, I’m potty trained already.”
 He and I went for walks around the neighborhood, the parks and even down at the memorials.
 I had for the first time a sidekick and travel buddy, just us boys on daily adventures.
 Then September 11th happened shortly after and I had to leave.
 Where I went my boy couldn’t go, but I felt good knowing he would be home with Kirsten to keep an eye on her while I left for Afghanistan.